Lenalein2001/Orb-Detection/README.md

 # Orb Detection
  Detects Players using the Orbital Cannon.
-Features take from my Main script.
+Features taken from my Main script.